mdsjd55/ETL-Data-analysis-project/README.md

 ## Description

-### In this project, I've downloaded data from kaggle API by python, transformed and cleaned the data using pandas, loaded Data into SQL server for Data Analysis.
+### For this project, I used Python to download data from Kaggle API.
+### Transform and clean the data using Pandas and loaded into SQL Server for data analysis.

 1. Microsoft SQL server
 2. Pandas